If you think your guinea pig might be pregnant, here are some things to consider as you take care of her during her pregnancy.

 - She’s older than 4 weeks and has been around a boar that’s at least 3 weeks old

-- She’s eating or drinking more than normal
+- Your guinea pig is eating or drinking more than normal

 - She’s bigger around the abdomen or gaining weight

 - You can feel bumps in her abdomen

 - And of course, a vet tested her and told you so!

 Here are some developmental milestones during a guinea pig’s pregnancy: